buhrmi/vue-pouch/README.md

-> This plugin is not maintained anymore.
-Please go here for a better implementation with a similar API https://github.com/MDSLKTR/pouch-vue
+> This plugin is not maintained.
+Please go here: https://github.com/MDSLKTR/pouch-vue

 # vue-pouch